-After the Town and School budgets are passed at the Annual Town and School District meetings, and the State determines the amount of tax dollars to be collected for education expenses, the Board of Selectboard set the tax rate.
+After the Town and School budgets are passed at the Annual Town and School District meetings, and the State determines the amount of tax dollars to be collected for education expenses, the Board of Select board sets the tax rate.
 The tax rate is broken down into five categories - town general appropriations, town special appropriations, county assessment, statewide education assessment, and local education assessment.

-- County assessment - $.0082
+- County Tax - $0.0078

-- Local Agreement Rate - $.0020
+- Local Agreement Rate - $.0.0026

-- Education Homestead Tax Rate - $1.5185
+- Education Homestead Tax Rate - $1.6324

-- Education Non-Residental Tax Rate - $1.4990
+- Education Non-Homestead Tax Rate - $1.7272

 Collection of Current Taxes

-The State of Vermont taxes property under two different rates, the homestead rate and the nonresidential rate.
-If you own a Vermont property and occupy it as your principal residence on April 1, 2016, you pay the homestead education property tax rate.
+The State of Vermont taxes property under two different rates, the homestead rate and the non-homestead rate.
+If you own a Vermont property and occupy it as your principal residence on April 1, 2021, you pay the homestead education property tax rate.
 Property owners must have a homestead declaration on file with the Department of Taxes to be classified as a homestead and pay the homestead rate.
 Please be advised that is a late filing penalty will be assessed on the education taxes on those properties that file the Homestead Declaration late after the October 15 final deadline.

 PROPERTY TAX ADJUSTMENT CLAIM

-Homestead owners may be eligible for a Property Tax Adjustment Claims are made to the Department of Taxes by filing Form HS-145.To file for a Property Tax Adjustment Claim, you must (1) be a VT resident all of calendar year 2015; (2) not be claimed as a dependent in tax year 2015; (3) have owned and occupied the property as your principal residence on April 1, 2015; and (4) have the property declared as homestead on the 2015 grand list.
+Property Tax Adjustment Claims are made to the Department of Taxes by filing Form HS-145.To file for a Property Tax Adjustment Claim, you must (1) be a VT resident all of calendar year 2020; (2) not be claimed as a dependent in tax year 2020; (3) have owned and occupied the property as your principal residence on April 1, 2021; and (4) have the property declared as homestead on the 2021 Grand List.
 You may be eligible for a property tax adjustment even if you do not have a requirement to file a Vermont income tax return.